All posts

 Homebase offers a generous free tier for one location with basic scheduling, time tracking, and team messaging.
 It is a popular choice for restaurants and retail shops that need the basics without spending anything upfront.

 The catch is that the free tier gets limiting fast.
 Overtime alerts, early clock-in prevention, and labor cost controls all require paid plans.
-The jump from free to the next tier ($24.95/user/month for the full suite) is steep.
+The jump from free to the next tier ($24/location/month for Essentials on annual billing) is steep.

 What it does well: